r4fil/windows-10-ltsc-download-guide/README.md

 ---

-## 3. License Activation & Edition Conversion
+## 3. License Activation & Safe IoT Conversion

-To activate LTSC or convert your standard LTSC installation to IoT LTSC without third-party executables or modified binaries, use the open-source Microsoft Activation Scripts (MAS).
+To activate LTSC or convert your standard LTSC installation to IoT LTSC safely without third-party executables or modified binaries, use the open-source Microsoft Activation Scripts (MAS).

 1. Right-click the **Start Button** and launch **PowerShell (Admin)**.
 2. Run the following command: